beardyman/forge/README.md

 run SQL (or whatever), why can't I do that manually?
 Short story is, you can.
 However, the point of this tool is to make it easy to manage state across multiple environments for repeatable deployments.
 This makes it easy to deploy your schema with your code.
 You can run `forge` with your deployment to deploy database changes alongside code.
-This allows you to easliy rollout or rollback database changes to match the state of your deployed code.
+This allows you to easily rollout or rollback database changes to match the state of your deployed code.

 ## How do I use it?
 ### Setup a plugin